FAQs on Engineers’ Choice Awards

 Software – Diagnostics

 Software – Industrial Internet of Things connectivity

 Software – Mobile apps for controls, automation, instrumentation

 Q: What is the process for nominating, selecting, and awarding the Engineers’ Choice Awards?

-A: Until 5 p.m.
+A: Beginning on Thursday, Feb.
+8, 2018, and continuing until 5 p.m.
 CT on Friday, Aug.
-4, 2017, we solicit entries for the 2018 competition via a combination of e-mail newsletters and direct outreach.
-Once all nominations are received, eligibility is then assessed, Finalists are selected, and ballots are created.
-Ballots are sent to Control Engineering electronic mailing lists, based on Control Engineering print subscription demographics (see www.controleng.com/mediainfo) and include subscribers from our opt-in e-mail lists who indicated that they are responsible for or influence control/automation technology purchases.
-Votes are cast via an online form hosted by Control Engineering.
+17, 2018, Control Engineering solicits entries for the 2019 competition via a combination of e-mail newsletters and direct outreach.
+Once all nominations are received, eligibility is then assessed, Finalists are selected, and ballot is created.
+Invitations to vote/submit ballots are sent to Control Engineering electronic mailing lists, based on Control Engineering print subscription demographics (see www.controleng.com/mediainfo) and include subscribers from our opt-in e-mail lists who indicated that they are responsible for or influence control/automation technology purchases.
+Votes are cast online via CFE Media’s New Products for Engineers platform.

 Q: How can I make the ballot as compelling as possible?

-A: It is critical that the short description and product summary be factually convincing, clearly differentiating benefits in the voting criteria: technological advancement, service to the industry, and market impact.
+A: It is critical that the product description and product features be factually convincing, clearly differentiating benefits in the voting criteria: technological advancement, service to the industry, and market impact.
 We observe that engineers often appreciate quantified benefits more than adjectives.

 Q: Should I include registration marks and trademarks with products in the description?